Jason3S/cSpell-WordLists/README.md

 ## Processing Raw Dictionaries

-To build all the raw dic
+To build all the dictionaries:

 ```sh
 npm run build-all